jonnylaw/ComposableStateSpaceModels/README.md

 ```

 Note that the algorithm has been initialised at the same parameter values we used to simulate the model, this kind of prior information is not typically known for real world processes, unless similar processes have been extensively studied.

-Diagnostic output from the MCMC run is presented in the figure below, using [ggmcmc](http://xavier-fim.net/packages/ggmcmc/).

-![

 ## Online Monitoring of MCMC